Zantac Cancer Investigation

 The FDA has warned that Zantac and generic products containing heartburn medication, ranitidine, may contain NDMA at levels that are 3,000 to 26,000 higher than legally allowed.

 While short-term exposure to NDMA may carry a low risk of cancer development, experts have stated that longer term risk of exposure in medication is not known.
 NDMA however has been shown to be carcinogenic in industrial settings.

 - Other types of cancer

-Other Drugs Contaminated with NDMA
+Other Drugs Contaminated with NDMA Unrelated to Zantac

-During 2018 and 2019, a number of medications containing the Angiotensin II Receptor Blockers (ARB) medication, Diovan or generic formulations of valsartan, were recalled for contamination with NDMA and similar chemicals.
+During 2018 and 2019, a number of medications containing the Angiotensin II Receptor Blocker (ARB) medication, Diovan or generic formulations of valsartan, were recalled for contamination with NDMA and similar chemicals.
 All of the contaminated lots of medication thus far appear to have been made with valsartan active pharmaceutical ingredient (API) that was manufactured at chemical plants in India or China.

 Ranitidine Product Recalls